guildai/guild.ai/pages/docs/tutorials/working-with-virtualenv.md

 You are free to create as many virtual environments as you need.
-Each environment is independent of the others and may use different software versions, including different verions of Python.
+Each environment is independent of the others and may use different software versions, including different versions of Python.

 Guild AI is designed to work with or without a virtual environment --- the choice is yours.